September 17, 2025

 Next, the engine needs to find where all the action is happening: the collisions.
 Since simulations are discretized in time, after updating the positions of all the objects we will often end up with some intersecting each other.
 Before we resolve these physical implausabilities, we have to detect which objects are intersecting and by how much.
 The detection is usually split into two phases: broad phase where we quickly rule out pairs that are definitely not colliding, and narrow phase for precisely checking the remaining pairs.
 Wikipedia has a good overview of this.

 Once collisions are detected, the engine needs to resolve them, e.g. preventing objects from interpenetrating, enforcing joint limits, and simulating friction.
-Mathematically, for rigid body dynamics, this means solving the Linear Complementarity Problem (LCP).
+Mathematically, for rigid bodies, this means solving the Linear Complementarity Problem (LCP).
 To solve this exactly is NP-hard, so most engines relax the conditions and/or use approximate solvers for this, with varying levels of accuracy and speed.

 So every physics engine is essentially a packaged assortment of these 3 steps.
 Usually, you have the option to mix and match different algorithms for each part as well.
 On top of that, every algorithm has its own parameters to tune, so be mindful that you will get varying levels of speed and accuracy from one simulation platform based on how well you set up your environment as a user.